corda/corda-docs/content/en/docs/cdl/cdl/privacy-overlay/billing-example.md

 {{< figure zoom="../resources/cdl-naive-billing-smart-contract.png" width="700" title="Click to zoom image in new tab/window" >}}

-With a corresponding RateCard smart Contract:
+With a corresponding RateCard smart contract:

 {{< figure zoom="../resources/cdl-ratecard-smart-contract.png" width="700" title="Click to zoom image in new tab/window" >}}